bwogit/CI_PP4_Caiman_Cove/README.md

 ### Users
 1. As a User, I can Navigate the Site Easily and Intuitively:
 2. As a User, I can Efficiently Use the Navbar, Footer, and Social Media Icons
-3. As a User, I can qccess a dedicated "Contact Us" Page for Effective Communication  (Must have)
+3. As a User, I can access a dedicated "Contact Us" Page for Effective Communication
 4. As a User, I can quickly Access Opening Hours and Essential Contact Information iemail, phone, and social media.
 5. As a User, I can Seamlessly Choose Preferred Dates and Times for Reservation
 6. As a User, I can asily modify my booking by selecting an alternative